-Your garden center and greenhouse are places people come to enjoy the beauty of plants and indulge their love of gardening.
+Your garden center and greenhouse are businesses people visit to enjoy the beauty of plants and indulge their love of gardening.
 However, these facilities can introduce their share of safety hazards—from heavy equipment and inventory-filled racks to wet surfaces and cluttered walkways.

 Taking a proactive stance on safety not only helps safeguard your customers and employees from accidents and injuries—it can help protect your business’s bottom line.

-When customers visit your business, they expect a combination of physical safety and on-demand customer service.
-As a business owner, it’s your responsibility to inspect your property for any dangerous situations and keep the grounds in safe shape.
+When customers visit your business, they expect a combination of on-demand customer service and physical safety.
+As a business owner, it’s your responsibility to inspect your property for any dangerous situations and keep your grounds in safe condition.

 Walk around your property daily to identify—and mitigate—potential hazards, including: